Ladoke Akintola University of Technology: History

-The name of the university was changed to Ladoke Akintola University of Technology after the separation of Osun State from Oyo State.
+Following the separation of Osun State from Oyo State, the university's name was changed to Ladoke Akintola University of Technology.

 Campus and academics

-The university enrolls nearly 30,000 students in seven faculties and a college.
+The University enrolls nearly 30,000 students in seven Faculties and a college.
 LAUTECH also admits more than 150 students via JUPEB Direct Entry into 200/Level yearly.
-For two consecutive seasons, in 2003 and 2004, the Nigerian Universities Commission (NUC) rated LAUTECH as the best state university in Nigeria.
+For two consecutive seasons, in 2003 and 2004, the Nigerian Universities Commission (NUC) rated LAUTECH as the best state University in Nigeria.
+In the recent World Universities ranking by Webometrics, the institution achieved the seventh position among Nigerian universities and secured the top spot among Universities of Technology.

 The main campus is in Oyo state.
 This campus is the site of the university's administration as well as home to six faculties and the post-graduate school.
 Fields of study include pure and applied science, medicine, agriculture, engineering and technology, and environmental science.

-No other campus is located in Osogbo, The Osogbo campus has been renamed UNIOSUN Teaching Hospital (UNIOSUNTH) after the recent take over of LAUTECH by the Oyo state Government only.
+No other campus is located in Osogbo, the Osogbo campus has been renamed UNIOSUN Teaching Hospital (UNIOSUNTH) after the recent take over of LAUTECH by the Oyo state Government only.

+Ladoke Akintola University of Technology (LAUTECH) offers wide range of undergraduate programmes and postgraduate programme's.
+LAUTECH also run open distance learning.

+Lautech has opened a new campus in Iseyin, Oyo State, Nigeria.
+The campus, officially inaugurated on September 15, 2023, is part of the Ladoke Akintola University of Technology's (LAUTECH) multi-campus approach to expand its educational offerings.

+College of Agricultural Sciences and Renewable Natural Resources: This college is the first to be established on the new campus.

+1,533 Students: The campus welcomed its first batch of students on October 10, 2023.

+Departments: All departments of Agriculture and Biotechnology have been relocated to the Iseyin campus.

+Infrastructure: The campus has facilities, including lecture halls, laboratories, and hostels.

+Road Connectivity: The Oyo State Government has constructed a 76.67 km Iseyin-Fapote-Ogbomoso Road to facilitate easy commuting between the Iseyin and Ogbomoso campuses.

+Library

+Ladoke Akintola University of Technology was established in July 1990.
+From July 1990 to January 1999, the University library was situated in a compact area within the building currently housing the university bookshop.
+In February 1999, the library was relocated to its current and permanent site on the campus.
+The library now has the capacity to comfortably accommodate three thousand users simultaneously.